Confusedfish/confusedfish.github.io/_plans/2018-Spain-Plans/2018-5-05-Paragliding-in-Algondonales.md

 The two week course should see us trained up enough to launch from club sites back in the UK.

 ![Let fly!](http://www.paraglidingspain.co.uk/wp-content/uploads/2017/05/paragliding-spain-algodonales-best-spot-xc-cross-country.jpg){: .image .fit}

+Beck's hairdresser suggested that we visit [Junta De Los Rios](http://www.andalucia-spain.de/index.php?andalucia_almunecar_juntadelosrios_en) while we are in the area.
+A rather interesting looking valley walk with plunge pools to dive in.
+Might be a bit nippy still and the MX5 will hate the approach road but it looks fabulous!